wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-the-risks-from-obsolete-products.md

 ## Understand third-party connections

-If third party organisations use their own devices within your environment, or to connect in to it, you should understand whether they are running obsolete and vulnerable software - and to take action to address such risks.
+If third party organizations use their own devices within your environment, or to connect in to it, you should understand whether they are running obsolete and vulnerable software - and to take action to address such risks.
 This could be the situation, for example, where you have suppliers managing services within your enterprise environment.

 ### **Specific mitigations for Microsoft products**